NobilityDeviant/Wcofun.com_Downloader/README.md

 and press enter.

-You can usually hold shift and right click inside the folder where jar is to open the CMD or Terminal in that location.
+You can usually hold shift and right click inside the folder where the jar is to open the CMD or Terminal in that location.

 # Home